How to Run a Translation Business PART 1: Online presence

 10. Tell the world about your services

-Online presence in crucial nowadays, but don’t forget about offline presence.
+Online presence is crucial nowadays, but don’t forget about offline presence.
 Attend conferences, trade shows, workshops, speak at events, etc. And don’t forget to tell your family and friends about what you do.

 Which tip(s) have you found most useful?

 Any questions about running a translation business?
-Ask them in the comments or send me an email (write “How to Run a Translation Business Series” in the email subject).
+Ask them in the comments.
 I’ll be happy to help.